rockerBOO/awesome-neovim/README.md

 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols using the Language Server Protocol.
 Supports all your favourite languages.
 - [stevearc/aerial.nvim](https://github.com/stevearc/aerial.nvim) - A code outline window for skimming and quick navigation.
 - [SmiteshP/nvim-navbuddy](https://github.com/SmiteshP/nvim-navbuddy) - A simple popup display that provides breadcrumbs like navigation features using LSP.
-- [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim) - A plugin for setting LSP with JSON files.
+- [tamago324/nlsp-settings.nvim](https://github.com/tamago324/nlsp-settings.nvim) - Setup LSP with JSON or YAML files.
 - [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [jakewvincent/texmagic.nvim](https://github.com/jakewvincent/texmagic.nvim) - Enhance the lspconfig settings for Texlab by defining any number of custom LaTeX build engines and selecting them with magic comments.
 - [nanotee/nvim-lsp-basics](https://github.com/nanotee/nvim-lsp-basics) - Basic wrappers for LSP features.